 This type of sign material is typically paired with translucent paints or vinyl messaging underneath to ensure readability.
 Almost any company can find a use for acrylic in their visual communication strategy.

-ACM, or aluminum composite materials, are stronger than solid aluminum sheets, yet cheaper.
+ACM, or aluminum composite materials, are stronger than solid aluminum sheets, yet more affordable.
 Their durability and resistance to high heat makes them excellent outdoor signs, but image-conscious business owners will love the elegant appearance of sheet metal indoors too.

 That professional look you see at dealerships and dentist offices?
 That’s achieved with aluminum DiBond – two sheets of .012 aluminum with a solid polyethylene plastic core.
 We recommend DiBond if you’re searching for sleek, modern wall and lobby signage.